Civil Marriage & Civil Union

 The notary also allows you to customize your wedding ceremony according to your preferences and beliefs.

 Notaries are a viable solution in terms of waiting time and choosing a date for your wedding.
-Mtre Lincà notary can marry you in 20 days after the first meeting and / or after the publication of your notice of marriage to the Director of Civil Status of Quebec, without further delay, while waiting times at the Montréal Courthouse, Laval Courthouse, Longueuil Courthouse, or elsewhere are significantly longer.
+Mtre Lincà notary marriage officiant in Montreal, Quebec can marry you in 20 days after the first meeting and / or after the publication of your notice of marriage to the Director of Civil Status of Quebec, without further delay, while waiting times at the Montréal Courthouse, Laval Courthouse, Longueuil Courthouse, or elsewhere are significantly longer.
 His promptitude to offer you a professional service and a ceremony that adapts to all your needs are the most important.
 We guarantee you the shortest time possible legally.

-Mtre Lincà celebrated many same-sex marriages (homosexual, lesbian, gay, LGBT).
+Mtre Lincà celebrated many same-sex marriages (homosexual, lesbian, gay, LGBTQ).
 Following modifications to the Civil Code of Quebec, homosexual couples can now also choose between a civil marriage or a civil union.
 The solemnization of a marriage or civil union between persons of the same sex can take place before the notary who will put in place all the necessary procedures in order for the marriage to be legal.

 Mtre Lincà notary in Montreal offers a multitude of others connected services: solemnization of marriage or civil union, marriage contracts or civil union contracts, modification of civil status, obtaining a certificate or a copy of a marriage certificate or civil union, birth, death, common life agreement for de facto spouses, contract for the dissolution of a civil union, partition of family patrimony / renunciation of the partition of the family patrimony, etc